 Our farm is tucked into a beautiful, isolated, north-south valley on the western slope of the coast range of southern Oregon, with a clear and clean river named Middle Creek running through.
 Lush pasture, a 100 year old conifer forest, barns, and a home surrounded by productive and established orchard, flower beds and veggie gardens, the land sits a mile or so below a narrows in the canyon of blue-green mountains that face the sea.
 As a place of serenity and lush beauty close to nature, this is the ideal retreat or inspirational getaway far from the hustle and bustle of big cities and busy highways.

 A winding, scenic, paved 20 minute drive takes you to the old town and county seat of Coquille, and another 20 minutes lands you in the city of Coos Bay, which is the second largest port on the renowned Oregon coast.
 South of that is the quaint town of Bandon-by-the-Sea where the southern stretch of breathtaking sea-stacked rocks begins, leading to the giant redwoods in northern California.
-Old-growth forests are a short drive from the farm, and beautiful hiking, running and biking routes along the river and within the canyon are accessible from our driveway.
+Old-growth forests are a short drive from the farm, and beautiful hiking, running and biking routes along the river and within the canyon are accessible from our property.
+There is also a beautiful waterfall and swimming hole a mile up the road from the farm (right onto Middle Creek Road from Driveway).
 Roseburg and the I-5 corridor are slightly over an hour away with easy access to winery tour routes and other parts of Oregon or California.

 We live comfortably, but with full respect for the land and all of its creatures.
 We keep our showers short and sweet, recycle nearly everything and compost anything biodegradable.
 On sunny days we cook food in our solar oven, and on chillier ones the Elmira wood cook-stove does the job.
 However, we do have an electric range for use as well.
-Our animals live outdoors, and we ask you not to bring your own without discussing it with us first.
+Our animals live outdoors, and at this time, we do not allow guests to bring their pets.
 Our washer and dryer are available for use.
 The main house rule: If you don't know, just ask.
 We would rather you ask us about anything and everything than risk any kind of damage, loss or injury.